July 4, 2025

 Hvalfjarðargöng, just north of Reykjavík, is a tunnel that goes under the fjord Hvalfjörður.
 It’s 5,770 meters long (3.59 miles), with 3,750 meters (2.33 miles) of the tunnel lying beneath the seabed.
 There are two lanes on the south side (closer to Reykjavík) and three lanes going north.
 The deepest part of the tunnel reaches a depth of 165 meters (541 feet).

 There are lay-bys in the tunnel, but those are only for emergencies.
 There are also speed cameras in the tunnel to catch any speeding offenses, so make sure to drive carefully at all times.
-About a decade ago, it was the only tunnel in Iceland where you’d have to pay a toll.
-The toll booth is on the north side of the tunnel, so when heading north, pay your toll upon exiting the tunnel.
-Information about toll prices can be found below.

 - There are fire extinguishers and emergency phones every 125 m (410 ft).